TimonLevy/Domain/07 - LDAP, AD and Jerry Accounts .md

 > **scope** - The scope to search whithin relative to the baseObject, can be immidiate children, all children (recursively) or only the base object.

+> **derefAliases** - A value that determines whether or not to defer alias entries. (like link files in a file system)

-> **sizeLimit** - the maximum amount of entries to be returned as a result of the search operation.
+> **sizeLimit** - The maximum amount of entries to be returned as a result of the search operation.

+> **timeLimit** - The maximum amount of time for a search operation to take.

+> **typesOnly** - A value that indicates whether to return only attribute descriptors or values as well.

 > **filter** - A filter for the object's attributes using logical operators (like, DistinguishedName == "PC1").

 > **attributes** - A list of attributes to be returned from every object that matches the filter.

+> **attributes** - The attribute fields to be returned for all the entries that match the filter.

 ## So to answer the question